 Oregon Housing and Community Services

-*This recruitment will be used to establish a list of qualified applicants to fill the current vacancy and may be used to fill future vacancies as they occur.*
+*This recruitment will be open until it is filled.
+It will also be used to establish a list of qualified applicants to fill the current vacancy and may be used to fill future vacancies as they occur.*

 WHAT YOU WILL DO